-GMP Contesting Wills Lawyers ( a division of Gerard Malouf & Partners) offers experienced, compassionate legal advice throughout New South Wales, Victoria, Queensland & Australia Wide; for those seeking too contest an unfair will or dispute an estate on a No Win No fee basis*.
+GMP Contesting a Will Lawyers ( a division of Gerard Malouf & Partners) offers experienced, compassionate legal advice throughout New South Wales, Victoria, Queensland & Australia Wide; for those seeking too contest an unfair will or dispute an estate on a No Win No fee basis*.

 The law generally recognises a person's right to make a Will that is unfettered by the normal constraints as to what is fair.
 However, this situation sometimes leads to a grossly unfair last Will and Testament which can leave valued members of the family without any benefits.

-The law, does allow a Will to be contested if there are good reasons based upon a number of matters including:-
+Contesting a Will is allowed by law if there are good reasons based upon a number of matters including:-

 In New South Wales, which is an example of the type of legislation that is available in other states, the Succession Act 2006 and the Family Provisions amendments relating thereto governs the questions of fairness and probity when dealing with the wishes of the deceased.
 It basically involves questions of fairness, the capacity of the deceased, the financial dependency of those parties that may be entitled to some of the deceased's estate and other relevant matters depending on the facts of each particular matter.